 - Use gentle dabs or small brushing circles.
 No intense rubbing or scrubbing!

 - A wet/dry vacuum is handy for stains that can’t be laundered, brought to a sink or easily reached.
 The suction can remove water and cleaning solutions along with the stain.

 - There is magic in letting things dry in sunlight to help lift stains.

 - Your homemade fighter for almost every stain will be some combo of water, hydrogen peroxide, white vinegar and Dawn dishwashing super (a fabulous degreaser).

-COMMON STAIN CULPRITS & HOW TO GET THEM OUT
+HOW TO GET OUT ANY STAIN

 On clothing: Mix equal parts dishwashing soap and hydrogen peroxide and pour over the wine stain.
 Once it’s soaked in, you should see the stain begin to fade almost immediately.
 After the mixture has soaked into the stain, launder as normal.
 Hydrogen peroxide tends to bleach, so keep this to light clothes.